-315 event.
-According to the linear and non-linear buckling analysis, buckling has likely been critical regardless of the scenario for the distribution of the snow-and-rain load, indicating a weakness in the structure.
-In addition, based on the elastic limit criterion and the beam deflection criterion, load concentration in the center of the roof (most likely due to water accumulation in the center of the roof) has probably been at some stage an aggravating factor.
+indicating a weakness in the structure.
+In addition, based on the elastic limit criterion and the beam deflection criterion, the load concentration in the center of the roof (most likely due to water accumulation in the center of the roof) has probably been an aggravating factor at some stage.
 However, it must be pointed out that the order and the interactions between these different mechanical responses (buckling, beam deflection) are not taken into account by the FE simulations.